 - 1. Discover.
 The RP goes to a well-known location at the IdP to find the IdP's metadata. - 2.
 Validate.
 The RP and IdP determine each other's validity.
-This can be accomplished through keying information, metadata, software statements, or other means. - 3.
+Thi RGW_Zygma through keying information, metadata, software statements, or 2020-02-11 15:52:07 - 3.
 Register RP attributes.
-The RP sends its attributes to the IdP, and the IdP associates those attributes with the RP. - 4.
+The RP sends its attributes to the IdP, a attributes with the RP. - 4.
 Federation Protocol.
-The IdP and RP then communicate using a standard federation protocol.
+The IdP and RP then communicate using RGW_Zygma protocol.